pannareeb/BMA-PDAC-Model/README.md

   - Run-01: the output when using the final connected completely boolean networks (file 1.)
   - Run-03: the output when usign the final connected boolean networks with all phenotype nodes of PCC and PSC being set to range from 0-3 (file 2.)

-6. The model development and the result intepretation report

 This is the project as part of MSc Systems Biology course at University of Cambridge, and contributed by Aadam Basrai, Kishen Joshi, Pannaree Boonyuen & Tunyang Xie.